mtuann/fedlearn-backdoor-attacks/FedMLSec.md

 - Generate trigger in file `synthesizers/pattern_synthesizer.py`.
 The 2 images below are the pattern of the trigger and image with trigger.
 <!-- ![Alt text](uploaded-figures/Figure_full-image-pattern.png)
 ![Alt text](uploaded-figures/Figure_4_ba_norm.png) -->
+- All the original images and trigger images are normalized to [mean, std] of the original dataset

 <div style="display:flex">
     <img src="uploaded-figures/Figure_full-image-pattern.png"